donovanmagryta/ESP8266-LED-API/README.md

 ![](tape.jpg)

-**Note: Some LED strips have additional wires for convenient power connection**
+**Most Addressable LED strips have two additional power wires for convenience**

 ## 6. Train the Devive
 Edit the settings at your web hosting URL where led.php is located to program the device.